 The ceiling opens!

-The Angel Gabriel descends in divine glory and declares the message from God the Father.
-After pondering deep in her heart the words and their meaning, Mary gives her consent.
+The Archangel Gabriel descends in divine glory and declares the message from God the Father.
+After pondering the words and their meaning deeply in her heart, Mary gives her consent.

 SYMBOLISM IN THE PAINTING